Annals of Urologic Oncology

 Any T, Any N, M1

-Surgery of Kidney Cancer
+Surgery of kidney cancer

 Surgery is the anchor for curative treatment of RCC, and must be comprise to excise all tumor with an adequate surgical magrin.
 This excision may include the kidney (radical nephrectomy) or the tumour (partial nephrectomy).
 Nephrectomy can be performed with open surgical and laparoscopic techniques.Open radical nephrectomy(ORN) which was described by Robon et al in 1969 [8] was the primary treatment method for renal cell carcinoma until 1990 [9].
 At first it’s decsibed as early ligation of the renal artery and vein, extraction of the kidney outside Gerota's fascia, excision of the ipsilateral adrenal gland, and a complete regional lymphadenectomy from the crus of the diaphragm to the aortic bifurcation.
 Renal arterial ligation remains an accepted practice but it has been well demonstrated that removal of the ipsilateral adrenal gland is not routinely necessary in the absence of radiographic adrenal enlargement unless the malignant lesion extensively involves the kidney, is locally advanced, or is located in the upper portion of the kidney immediately adjacent to the adrenal gland [10].
 The need for a complete regional in all patients undergoing radical nephrectomy remains controversial.
 Although lymphadenectomy does not provide any benefit in the majority of RCC cases (mainly T1abN0M0 cases), it remains an important consideration in patients with locally advanced disease (T3-T4)[11].
 Routine adrenalectomy and lymphadenectomy are no longer recommended.